from $404

 Gazing over the bustling streets and markets of Chalong in south-central Phuket, the Big Buddha is a calming cultural draw between the beaches and bars.

-The cheapest airline that flies from Australia to Phuket is Scoot.
+The cheapest airline to fly to Phuket from Australia is AirAsia.

-Qatar Airways is the best airline to fly between Australia and Phuket.
-If you would like non-stop flights then Qantas Airways is best.
+Qatar Airways is the best airline to fly to Phuket from Australia.
+Qantas is the best for non-stop flights.
 AirAsia is the best budget airline.